Leyland cypress: Legal aspects

-Part VIII of the United Kingdom's Anti-Social Behaviour Act 2003, introduced in 2005, gave a way for people in England and Wales affected by high hedges (usually, but not necessarily, of leylandii) to ask their local authority to investigate complaints about the hedges, and gave the authorities in England and Wales power to have the hedges reduced in height.
+Part VIII of the United Kingdom's Anti-social Behaviour Act 2003, introduced in 2005, gave a way for people in England and Wales affected by high hedges (usually, but not necessarily, of leylandii) to ask their local authority to investigate complaints about the hedges, and gave the authorities in England and Wales power to have the hedges reduced in height.
 In May 2008, UK resident Christine Wright won a 24-year legal battle to have her neighbour's leylandii trees cut down for blocking sunlight to her garden.

 Legislation with similar effect followed in Northern Ireland, Isle of Man and Scotland.

-Notable specimens

-At the U.S. Space & Rocket Center in Huntsville, Alabama, twenty leyland cypresses line an elevated berm in their Rocket Park area.